ai-on-gke/website/site/content/docs/agentic/ray-mcp/index.md

 ```

 ### MCP server Development
-You have two main approaches for implementing an MCP server:
+You have two main approaches for implementing an [MCP server](https://modelcontextprotocol.io/introduction):
-- Develop a custom MCP server using official SDKs or third-party frameworks (like FastMCP).
+- **Developing your own MCP server**: We recommended that you use an MCP server SDK to develop your MCP server, such as the [official Python, TypeScript, Java, or Kotlin SDKs](https://modelcontextprotocol.io/) or [FastMCP](https://gofastmcp.com/).
-- Use existing MCP servers: browse the official MCP servers GitHub repository, curated MCP servers available on Docker Hub, etc.
+- **Existing MCP servers**: You can find a list of official and community MCP servers on the [MCP servers GitHub repository](https://github.com/modelcontextprotocol/servers#readme).
+[Docker Hub](https://hub.docker.com) also provides a [curated list of MCP servers](https://hub.docker.com/u/mcp).

 ## Overview:
-[In the tutorial with adk and vllm](https://gke-ai-labs.dev/docs/agentic/adk-llama-vllm/), we successfully built a weather agent.
+In the [Building Agents with Agent Development Kit (ADK) on GKE Autopilot cluster using Self-Hosted LLM](https://gke-ai-labs.dev/docs/agentic/adk-llama-vllm/) tutorial, we successfully built a weather agent.
 However, the weather agent cannot answer questions such as "What's tomorrow's weather in Seattle" because it lacks access to a live weather data source.
 In this tutorial, we'll address this limitation by building and deploying a custom MCP server using FastMCP.
 This server will provide our agent with real-time weather capabilities and will be deployed on GKE.
 We will continue to use the same LLM backend powered by RayServe/vLLM ([per Ray Serve for Self-Hosted LLMs tutorial](https://gke-ai-labs.dev/docs/agentic/ray-serve/)).

 Folder structure:
 ```
 tutorials-and-examples/adk/ray-mcp/
-├── adk_agent
+├── adk_agent/
-│  └── weather_agent
+│  └── weather_agent/
 │  │   ├── __init__.py
 │  │   ├── weather_agent.py
 │  │   └── deployment_agent.yaml